knylbyte/tuliprox/README.md

 ### 1.10 `web_ui`
 - enabled: default is true, if set to false the web_ui is disabled
 - user_ui_enabled, true or false,  for user bouquet editor
-- content-security-policies: configure Content-Security-Policy headers.
+- content_security_policy: configure Content-Security-Policy headers.
 When `enabled` is true, the default directives `default-src 'self'`, `script-src 'self' nonce-{nonce_b64}`, and `frame-ancestors 'none'` are applied.
 Additional directives can be added via `custom-attributes`.
 Enabling CSP may block external images/logos unless allowed via directives like `img-src`.
 - path is for web_ui path like `/ui` for reverse proxy integration if necessary.
 - auth for authentication settings
   - `enabled` can be deactivated if `enabled` is set to `false`.
 If not set default is `true`.